mcd500/RISC-V_ISA_Acronyms/README.md

   RV64GCsv39

-Many of RISC-V microcontrollers which do not have float.
+Many of single core RISC-V microcontrollers which do not have float.

   RV32IM

+Many of multi core RISC-V microcontrollers which do not have float.

+  RV32IMA